masoodsm/HW7-CareerCoach-AI-Project/README.md

 This project is an AI-powered Travel Planning application built using **Python**, **Streamlit**, and the **OpenAI API**.
 It generates a **day-by-day travel itinerary** based on user preferences and exports the plan as a **professionally formatted PDF**.

+**Problem Statement**

+This project solves the problem of manual travel planning by generating personalized, day-by-day travel itineraries based on user inputs such as destination, number of days, interests, and preferences.
+It automates the creation of travel plans, including recommendations for activities, meals, and accommodations, saving users time and enhancing their travel experience.

+**Relation to AI and AI-Assisted Workflows**

+The project leverages AI, specifically OpenAI's GPT language model, to generate customized travel plans by interpreting natural language inputs.
+This showcases AI-assisted workflows where AI augments human tasks—here, by synthesizing relevant and tailored travel information dynamically.
+It exemplifies how AI can support decision-making and creative planning through natural language understanding and content generation.

 ✨ Features
 - Generate a multi-day travel itinerary
 - Each day includes: